SHermukhammadjon/my-nba-game-analysis/README.md

 ***

 ## Task
-TODO - What is the problem?
+What is the problem?
 And where is the challenge?
+I have been trobil working with regex modil

 ## Description
-TODO - How have you solved the problem?
+How have you solved the problem?
+Onliy learn !
+I searched from google this problem!

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+How to install your project? npm install? make? make re?
+I instaled wget and re(regex modil).
+I use wget for get data!

 ## Usage
-TODO - How does it work?
+How does it work?
+It is simple !
+In thisprogram analyse_nba_game function get NBA game data wth string!
+So It is return players action and resoltis as dictionary! ther is make 3 pt , misses 3 pt and anoder resoltis!
+You can use wth data for analyse game !

 ```
 ./my_project argument1 argument2
 ```